graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-diffusion-dynamics.md

 > To learn efficiently in such a noisy training environment, the network should ideally have a predictable and even response to parameter updates.

 Almost all current ML models fail to satisfy this.
-They postulate that this limits the performance of some models because of complex interactions between training dynamics and hyperparameters / architecture.
+They suggest that this limits the performance of some models because of complex interactions between training dynamics and hyperparameters / architecture.

-To address this, they modify their network with the aim of ensuring constant magnitudes of activations, weights and updates in expectation.
+To address this, they modify their network to ensure constant magnitudes of activations, weights and updates in expectation.
 This is almost identical to the objective set out in Graphcore Research's own [unit scaling paper](https://arxiv.org/abs/2303.11257).
-A key difference here, is that whereas unit scaling only satisfies this criterion at the beginning of training, they aim to maintain it more strictly throughout.
+A key difference here is that whereas unit scaling only satisfies this criterion at the beginning of training, they aim to maintain it more strictly throughout.

 Their implementation proceeds through a series of steps (or "configs") which they test / ablate at each stage.
 This is a great feature of the paper — we can see how useful each change is, justifying the many different tweaks they introduce.